-The Town allows group homes and foster care facilities licensed or funded by the Florida Department of Health and Rehabilitative Services, housing up to six persons (Chapter 419, F.S), moderate_density residential zoning districts-
+The Town allows group homes and foster care facilities licensed or funded by the Florida Department of Health and Rehabilitative Services, housing up to six persons (Chapter 419, F.S), in its lower moderate density residential zoning districts; and allows such uses without limitation as to the number of persons in its higher density residential districts.
+The Town has adopted principles and criteria to guide the location of such facilities in the Town.